coalio/Assistant/README.md

 ## What Assistant should support next

 1. Data analysis functions
-2. Complete data inserting functions ( such as appending columns and rows )
+2. Plotting and visualization
-3. Memoize
+3. Memoize fpr faster indexing
 4. Importing and exporting data to different file formats
 5. Integration with Torch and Torchnet for machine learning

 ## Contributions

-I would love your contributions to Assistant, and I wouldn't like to un-inspire you from contributing, but to make the code easier to maintain in the long term, there's a <a href="https://github.com/coalio/Assistant/blob/master/conventions.txt">conventions.txt</a> file
+I would love if you contributed to Assistant, and I wouldn't like to un-inspire you from contributing, but to make the code easier to maintain in the long term, there's a <a href="https://github.com/coalio/Assistant/blob/master/conventions.txt">conventions.txt</a> file

 These conventions are not very restricting, as long as it works there's no need to use a special method for it